Pollock v. Farmers' Loan & Trust Co.: Wilson-Gorman Tariff Act

 After winning control of Congress and the presidency in the 1892 elections, the Democratic Party made tariff reduction a key priority.
 President Grover Cleveland and his congressional allies proposed a bill that affected moderate downward revisions in the tariff, especially on raw materials.
 The shortfall in revenue was to be made up by an income tax of two percent on income above $4,000, equivalent to $ today.
 Corporate profits, gifts, and inheritances would also be taxed at a two percent rate.
 The bill would restore the federal income tax for the first time since the 1870s; supporters of the income tax believed that it would help reduce income inequality and shift the burden of taxation to the wealthy.

-The Cleveland administration was ambivalent about the income tax, but it was included in the proposed bill due in large part to the efforts of Congressmen William Jennings Bryan and Benton McMillin.
-Despite strong conservative opposition to the income tax in the Senate, it remained a component of the final tariff bill, partly because many members of Congress believed that the Supreme Court would eventually declare the tax to be unconstitutional.
+The Democratic controlled Congress was ambivalent about the income tax but included it in the proposed bill in large part because of the efforts of Congressmen William Jennings Bryan and Benton McMillin.
+Despite strong conservative opposition to the income tax in the U.S. Senate, it remained a component of the final tariff bill, partly because many members of Congress believed that the US Supreme Court would eventually declare the tax to be unconstitutional.
 In August 1894, the bill became law as the Wilson–Gorman Tariff Act.